TL;DR

 Does Vibe Kanban have AI features?

-Vibe Kanban integrates with AI coding agents but doesn't provide AI intelligence itself.
-It's an orchestration layer — it dispatches tasks to agents and tracks their work.
+Vibe Kanban integrates with AI coding agents but doesn't provide AI intelligence itself — it's an orchestration layer.
+It dispatches tasks to agents and tracks their work.
 It doesn't use AI to help with planning, specification writing, or architectural decisions.
 The AI does the coding; Vibe Kanban manages the workflow.

 Can Tekk.coach replace Vibe Kanban?